bagnalla/hakan/README.md

 ## Instructions

-To build hakan and run it on a test program:
+To build hakan and run the interpreter on a test program:

 `stack build && stack exec hakan-exe hk/monad.hk`

-## Compilation to JS
+## Compilation to JavaScript

+[src/JS.hs](src/JS.hs) implements straightforward compilation to JavaScript.
+Try it out with:

 `./compileJS.sh hk/monad.hk`

 ## Compilation to C

-Compilation strategy based on lambda-lifting all functions to top-level "supercombinators", each of which is compiled to a single C function.
+[src/C.hs](src/C.hs) implements compilation to C. It is less straightforward than the JS backend because of C's lack of innate support for higher-order functions / closures, and lack of garbage collection.
+Compilation proceeds by lambda-lifting all functions to top-level "supercombinators" which are then compiled to individual C functions.
 Currently doesn't support the use of typeclasses.
-Hooks up the resulting executable to to Boehm GC.
+The resulting executable is hooked up to Boehm GC.

 `./compileC.sh hk/ctest9.hk`